Ask AI

 Here are some ways you can use the "First characters" function in your applications:

-• Example 1: Creating a short preview for an article.
-You have a long article title and want to display a shorter version in a list or notification.
+Imagine you have a long product title and you want to display a shorter version in a list view.

 • Inputs: